utep-cs-systems-courses/python-intro-kmora2b/Readme.md

 wordCountTest.py needs to be modified for Windows OS so please change this line

 `
-#execute the program with
 subprocess.call(["python3", "./wordCount.py", textFname, outputFname])
 `

 into this

 `
-#execute the program with
 subprocess.call(["python", "./wordCount.py", textFname, outputFname])
 `